 CHAPTER 3.
-BENEFITS OF THE IRMX 86TM OPERATING SYSTEM
+BENEFITS OF THE iRMXTM 86 OPERATING SYSTEM

-You are reading this manual because you are planning to develop a realtime application system.
-As an OEM or a VEU, you are interested in developing your application system quickly while still holding down the cost of development.
+You are reading this manual because you are planning to develop a real-time application system.
+As an OEM manager, you are interested in developing your application system quickly using the latest Very Large Scale Integration (VLSI) technology, while still holding down the cost of development.
 Furthermore, you want to minimize your costs after development.
 By serving as a foundation for your application software (Figure 3-1), the iRMX 86 Operating System can help you meet your objectives.

 Figure 3-1.
-The iRMX 86 System provides economic benefits
+The iRMX^m 86 System Provides Economic Benefits